Are you looking for a low-cost way to heat up a room?

 Cost of Using the Best Ceramic Heaters

-If you’re like most people reading this guide, you undoubtedly want to know how much a ceramic space heater will cost you to run each month.
+If you’re like most people reading this guide, you undoubtedly want to know how much an electric ceramic space heater will cost you to run each month.

 - Step 1: Multiply the number of watts the heater uses by the number of hours per day you plan to use it.